Dutch Kletskoppen Cookies

 Kletskoppen is most likely a funny word to pronounce for most of you in the English speaking world; it is a funny word for a cookie to begin with.
 Let me translate it for you.
 A kletskop is somebody who talks a lot, a chatter box but then in a gossipy way.
 It also means a bold head or even something gross (an inflamed head).
 The latter two derive from old Dutch, Belgian and German language.
 An alternative, more appropriate name is Bruges lace cookie.
 Bruges as in a Belgian town; indeed known for its lace.
 These Dutch Kletskoppen Cookies are also similar to French Tuiles.

-Whatever the rationale or history of these Dutch Kletskoppen Cookies, they are simple to make, very crispy and delicious, especially when you like sweet.
+Whatever the rationale or history of these Dutch Kletskoppen Cookies, they are simple to make, very crispy and delicious, especially when you’re a sweet tooth.
 They are like the sweet version of the Parmesan crisps.

 Key Ingredients in This Recipe